 Early Math Skills

-We recently used this book as inspiration to create a life-size number line with apple prints.
-Creating a number line teaches preschoolers number sequencing and one-to-one correspondence as well as demonstrates written numerals are representative of groups of objects.
+Creating a number line for the classroom wall teaches preschoolers number sequencing and one-to-one correspondence as well as demonstrates written numerals are representative of groups of objects.
 The written numeral “3” is representative of three apples, for example.

 To make your number line, you only need a few basic supplies.
 It can also be easily created with a group of children, with children taking turns making apple prints.